 Some anti-depressant medications, such as Prozac and Zoloft, can cause thinning hair as a side effect .
 The active ingredient in Zoloft is sertraline, which may also cause hair loss.

-Some anti-depressant medication, such as Prozac, can cause thinning hair as a side-effect.
 Thinning hair also frequently has a negative effect on mood.
-People with thinning hair may experience damage to their self-esteem; feel less physically attractive or less sexually desirable; or feel confronted by the body’s ageing process, over which they may feel they have little control.
+People with thinning hair may experience damage to their self-esteem; feel less physically attractive or less sexually desirable; or feel confronted by the body’s aging process, over which they may feel they have little control.
 All this can contribute to low mood, anxiety, and worry.

-Hair loss can be a factor in these symptoms – it can give people suffering from clinical depression a ‘focus’ for their negative feelings.
+Studies have found a correlation between hair loss and depression, particularly in women under 50 .
+Hair loss can give people suffering from clinical depression a ‘focus’ for their negative feelings.
 People suffering from depression are in emotional pain but frequently feel powerless to change the way they feel.
 They may even deny these feelings or feel guilty about them; as if, especially when hair loss is the cause, they ‘shouldn’t’ feel bad.

-But the only way to improve low mood caused by hair loss is to confront it – pardon the pun – head-on.
-Any loss or change can traumatic, and acknowledging this is the first step to psychological recovery.
+The only way to improve low mood caused by hair loss is to confront it head-on.
+Any loss or change can be traumatic, and acknowledging this is the first step to psychological recovery.

-You may find it helpful to speak to a professional counsellor about your feelings, or alternatively try Cognitive Behavioural Therapy, a skills-based therapy which can develop psychological coping mechanisms and improve self-esteem.
+You can also try Cognitive Behavioural Therapy, a skills-based therapy that can develop psychological coping mechanisms and improve self-esteem.

 As for hair loss, this too can be treated proactively.
-Whether hair loss is caused by depression, or contributing to it, a specialist hair clinic in combination with emotional support can quickly put your head in a better place.
+Whether hair loss is caused by depression or contributing to it, a specialist hair clinic in combination with emotional or psychological support can quickly put your head in a better place.

-If you’re affected by hair loss and low mood, contact The Wimpole Clinic to set up a consultation.
-We will diagnose your hair loss, and talk through your options.
+If you’re affected by hair loss and low mood, contact the Wimpole Clinic to set up a consultation.
+We will diagnose your hair loss, and talk through your options with you.